XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 ### 2.4. `AMMWithdraw` transaction
 This proposal does not need to change the `AMMWithdraw` transaction due to the deep-freeze, as all deep-frozen tokens have already been regularly frozen, preventing the withdrawal of either regularly frozen or deep-frozen tokens.

 ## 3. Invariants
 Possible invariants:
 - Disallowing any increase in the balance of an deep-frozen trustline as a result of any type of transaction.
 - A trust line cannot have the `lsfLowDeepFreeze` flag set without also having the `lsfLowFreeze` flag set, and the same applies to the `lsfHighDeepFreeze` flag.

-## FAQ
+## 4. FAQ
-### Why can't we embed disallow receiving into existing freeze feature without introducing a new flag?
+### Why can't we embed the disallow-receiving into the existing freeze without introducing a new flag?
+Altering the existing freeze functionality to disallow receiving would be a significant breaking change, potentially disrupting the workflows of current users.
+Instead, it is preferable to introduce a configurable flag, offering additional flexibility without affecting the existing behavior.

+### Why can't this be a separate feature named "block-receiving"?
+The block-receiving feature shares similarities with the existing freeze functionality, as both aim to prevent unauthorized or blacklisted parties from transferring funds.
+Creating it as a separate feature would introduce unnecessary complexities, such as the need to add a new account-level flag to toggle the feature.
+Integrating it into the existing framework avoids these complications while maintaining consistency.